rafaelromao/romak/analysis.md

 ### Keysolve
 The [Keysolve analyzer](https://clemenpine.github.io/keysolve-web/) was also used to compare Romak against Colemak-DH.
 - English text corpus only.
-- Consider the 34 key version of Romak, with q, x, k and y in the base layer.
+- Consider the 34 key version of Romak.

 <p float="left">
   <img src="img/keysolve-romak.png" width="450" />